spacetelescope/jwst/docs/jwst/extract_2d/reference_files.rst

 Reference File Format
 +++++++++++++++++++++
-WAVECORR reference files are ASDF format, with the format and contents specified by the `WaveCorrModel` data model schema.
+WAVECORR reference files are in ASDF format, with the format and contents specified by the `~jwst.datamodels.WaveCorrModel` data model schema.

 WAVELENGTHRANGE Reference File
 ------------------------------

 :REFTYPE: WAVELENGTHRANGE
-:Data model: `WavelengthrangeModel`
+:Data model: `~jwst.datamodels.WavelengthrangeModel`

 The WAVELENGTHRANGE reference file contains information on the minimum and maximum wavelengths of various spectroscopic modes, which can be